Projet CMRAI : Detecting the vulnerable aorta in MRI for precision cardiovascular medicine

 MAESTRIA, an ultra-innovative project to better detect the atrial cardiomyopathy responsible for the onset of atrial fibrillation and embolic vascular accidents

 Atrial fibrillation (AF) is the most common heart rhythm disorder.
 Its incidence and prevalence are increasing rapidly, mainly in relation to the aging of the population.
-It can be estimated that in France around 750,000 people are victims of atrial fibrillation.
-This importance leads to a high cost of care that can be estimated at around 2.5 billion euros per year.
+It is estimated that 750,000 people in France suffer from atrial fibrillation.
+The high cost of treatment is estimated at around 2.5 billion euros per year.

 The MAESTRIA project (Machine Learning and Artificial Intelligence for Early Detection of Stroke and Atrial Fibrillation) is a consortium of 18 partners from Europe, the United States and Canada responding to a H2020 call for projects on digital diagnosis.